sph-mn/sph-ga/readme.md

 ~~~

 # tests
-most of the test cases are systematically generated. run via `./exe/tests`. the code for the test cases, data generator, and runner, is located in src/test.coffee.
+run via `./exe/tests`. the code for the test cases, data generator, and runner, is located in src/test.coffee.

 # excluded
 what this library will not provide: